Why Anxious Attachment Is So Common Among Gay Men

 How to Get More Secure

 So how do you become more secure in your relationships?
 There are two key approaches.
 First, choose healthier partners.
 While we can’t control how someone else loves us, we can be intentional about who we invest in.
 Being with someone who is emotionally available, consistent, and communicative can go a long way in helping you heal old wounds and build new relational habits.
+But the more important work actually starts with you.

 Many anxiously attached people are caught in a cycle of self-abandonment.
 They’re so focused on whether someone else will meet their needs that they’ve stopped asking: Am I meeting my own needs?
 Instead of constantly outsourcing your sense of worth and safety to a partner, start looking inward.
 Learn how to care for yourself emotionally—through self-soothing, setting boundaries, and cultivating self-compassion.